 The Federal Reserve Bank of Philadelphia’s Community Outlook Survey monitors the economic factors affecting low- and moderate-income (LMI) households in the Third Federal Reserve District, which encompasses Delaware, southern New Jersey, and the eastern two-thirds of Pennsylvania.

-Figure 1 provides a breakdown of the services provided by organizations that participated in the 3Q survey.
-Figure 2 summarizes the self-reported changes in a variety of indicators pertaining to their organizations and the LMI communities they serve.
-Table 1 displays the third quarter diffusion indexes, which measure the direction and degree to which conditions changed relative to 2Q2014, and compares the indexes with those from the previous quarter (2Q2014) and from four quarters ago (3Q2013).
-Figures 3 and 4 display changes in the indicators over time and compare their value with respondents’ expectations from the previous survey.
+Figure 1 provides a breakdown of the services provided by organizations that participated in the 4Q survey.
+Figure 2 summarizes the self-reported changes in indicators pertaining to the organizations and the LMI communities they serve.
+Table 1 displays the 4Q diffusion indexes, which measure the direction and degree to which conditions changed relative to 3Q2014, and it compares the indexes with those from the previous quarter (3Q2014) and from four quarters ago (4Q2013).
+Figures 3 and 4 display changes in the indicators over time and compare their actual value with respondents’ expectations from the previous survey.
 Table 2 displays respondents’ rankings of the top challenges facing the communities they serve today.
-The final section contains selected comments made by respondents.
+The final section of this survey contains selected comments made by respondents.

 Community Outlook Survey participants are senior staff members of organizations that provide direct services to LMI individuals and households in the Third District.
-In 3Q, 71 percent of respondents were headquartered in eastern and central Pennsylvania, 22 percent in southern New Jersey, and 7 percent in Delaware.
-There was a substantial variation in the size and assets of respondent organizations, with operating budgets ranging from near zero to $32 million.
-The median operating budget was $2.2 million, with the middle 50 percent falling between $835,750 and $5.8 million.
+In 4Q, 77 percent of respondents were headquartered in eastern and central Pennsylvania, 20 percent in southern New Jersey, and 3 percent in Delaware.
+There was a substantial variation in the size and assets of respondent organizations, with a median operating budget of $4.2 million and the middle 50 percent falling between $800,000 and $9.2 million.

 The Community Outlook Survey aggregates respondents’ perceptions of how conditions affecting the LMI community and their organizations have changed relative to the previous quarter.
 The survey also asks respondents to predict how those same indicators will change in the upcoming quarter.
 A summary of these responses is displayed in Figure 2.